-The first commercial building in the Wilson Estate built in the extended Shaw Road was a grocery store.
+The first commercial building in the extended Shaw Road was a grocery store.

-The shop was built Mr McCormach in 1948, the year after the Wilson titles were released.
+The shop was built Mr McCormach in 1948.

-The store was run by Mr Shaw, who was no relation to the Shaws from whom Mr Wilson purchased the land.
+The store was run by Mr Shaw, who was no relation to the Shaws’ who sold the section.

-It was sold to the Hitchens who developed the business into a Four Square in the fifties.
-It was the largest food store at the beach at the time, and was widely frequented.
+It was sold to the Hitchens who developed a Four Square in the fifties.
+It was the largest food store at the beach at the time.
 In one corner was the beach library.

 Mr Hitchen’s father lived in a bach behind the building.
-He was a typical English gentleman of the time who walked the beach fully attired suit and tie, but in bare feet.
+He was a typical English gentleman who walked the beach fully attired suit and tie, but bare feet.

-In March 2005 Andy Kennedy bought the business and developed Flat White.
-The building was extended towards the beach front in 2015, utilising original beams from the 1900 Taneatua Dairy Factory.
+In 2005 Andy Kennedy bought the business and developed Flat White, extending the building towards the beach front in 2015 utilising original beams from the 1900 Taneatua Dairy Factory.

 Tūhua (Mayor Island) is the ancestral home of Te Whānau a Tauwhao ki Tūhua of Ngāi Rangi iwiand is privately owned and administered now by the Tūhua Trust Board.
 They prohibit the removal of obsidian for which the island is renowned.